Library Borrowing Services For:

 - The current borrower will receive a recall notice to return the item within 7 days.

 - You will receive an email when the item is available.
-Pick it up from the check-out desk before the date in your notification email, otherwise it will go to the next person who has also placed a hold on that item or back on the shelf.
+Pick it up at your selected library location before the date in your notification email, otherwise it will go to the next person who has also placed a hold on that item or back on the shelf.

 - Items that you have signed out may be requested by another user.
-If this happens, a recall notice will be sent to your Usask email address asking that you return the items within 7 days.
-There will be a new due date assigned to the items included in the email.
+If this happens, a recall notice is sent to your USask email address.
+If your original due date is more than 7 days away, a new due date will be assigned to the items included in the email.
+If your original due date is less than 7 days away, you must return them by the original due date.
+You cannot renew items that have been recalled.

-- If you keep any item past its newly assigned due date, late fines will accrue at the rate of $2/day per item.
+- If you keep any recalled item past its due date, late fines will accrue at the rate of $2/day per item.

 The University Library has eliminated late fines for most library items.
 You are still expected to return items on time so we can make sure everyone has access to the resources they need.
 There are a few types of materials that will result in fines if they are returned late: